adrian-gierakowski/ag.granular.suite/Readme.txt

 jmod.ag.presetmixpad

 An X/Y pad, which can be divided into a grid of rectangular zones with user definable number of rows, columns and dimensions in pixels.
 Each corner of a zone can be assign a preset number.
 Dragging with a mouse on the pad generates messages containing the numbers of four presets and their relative weights, which depend on the position of the mouse pointer on the pad.
 This message can be sent to any Jamoma module allowing for easy control over interpolation of multiple presets.

+jmod.ag.granular.livebuffer~

+provides a live audio input as a source for grains, multiple modules can be used to allow for granulation of multiple audio streams